BU-Spark/ds-bad-landlords-data-pipeline/src/api-server/ApiServer.md

 # API Server

-This is a simple api to return results of the processing.
+This is a simple api to return results of the data processing.
 Several routes will be added as data processing module matures.

 ## Routes